OfficeDev/Microsoft-Teams-Samples/samples/meetings-context-app/nodejs/README.md

 # Meeting context

-This sample shows the contents of meeeting tab context object in a meeting tab and shows the output of Meeting's API `TeamsInfo.getMeetingParticipant` and `TeamsInfo.getMeetingInfo` using bot commands.
+This sample shows the contents of meeting tab context object in a meeting tab and shows the output of Meeting's API `TeamsInfo.getMeetingParticipant` and `TeamsInfo.getMeetingInfo` using bot commands.

 ![meeting tab context](Images/meetingTabContext.png)
 ![Meeting context](Images/MeetingContext.png)